⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Technology | Software - Infrastructure

-Recurring revenue from Falcon platform access and modules.
+Recurring revenue from access to the Falcon platform and cloud modules.

-Revenue from incident response and proactive security services.
+Revenue from advisory, implementation, and other non-subscription services.

 🎯 WHY THIS MATTERS